 Price discrimination.
 Premium pricing is related to price discrimination as the firm is trying to capture a group of consumers with different elasticities of demand.
 It is not pure price discrimination because the firm is selling slightly different goods.

-Price Skimming – a practise where firms try to capture consumer surplus from consumers with a willingness to pay a higher price.
+Price Skimming – a practice where firms try to capture consumer surplus from consumers with a willingness to pay a higher price.